mobiasz/AIPostGenerator/README.md

 # Folder sctructure
 - main.py - Python file which cotnains whole script
 - input_posts.xlsx - input excel file template with given names of collumns and some examples data.
 WARNING!: Changing the data scturcutre in input file might affect directly on working of a whole project.
 Two example inputs has been added to help in understanding the way of working and can be freally removed.
-- .env - file which contains all enviromental variables.
+- envExample.txt - file which contains all enviromental variables.
+To use it simply store .env file in a same location as a script.
 WARNING!: This is a place where You need to provide Your API key to OpenAI.
 You can create it direclty from here: https://platform.openai.com/settings/organization/api-keys